 Taking a screenshot is as simple as clicking the PrtScn button, but you need to remember that it immediately takes a full-screen shot, and you will not have any options for taking a partial screenshot.

-It may also appear as a bit time consuming as you have to take multiple steps for just one screenshot, but its still a fast and simple method that could come in handy if you can’t use the others listed in this article.
+It may also appear a bit time-consuming as you have to take multiple steps for just one screenshot, but it’s still a fast and simple method that could come in handy if you can’t use the others listed in this article.

 4. Windows Key + Print Screen

 If you want something as simple as the print screen option, but that doesn’t require you to use Microsoft Paint, you should opt for the combination: Windows key + Print Screen.

 Combining these buttons will give you a full-screen screenshot and automatically save it in your Screenshots folder.